Last updated on February 13, 2019

 - connect cloud storage and G Suite with CloudBerry app

 We used an AWS account to connect S3 storage.
-The entire proccess took approximately 1 hour, and the result looked very much like Upsafe.
+The entire process took approximately 1 hour, and the result looked very much like Upsafe.
 And as with Upsafe we were able to backup and restore in all 20 of 20 test cases.

 Although Cloudberry has the lowest price among competitors, we estimate that additional costs (cloud storage, VM for cloudberry app) add $20-30 per seat per year, bringing the total price in line with the competition.